Limited company insurance

 Damaged laptop

 During a new business pitch, you gesture your hand spilling hot coffee over the client's arm and laptop.
-Public liability would cover the cost to replace the laptop and the fees associated with the cost of the injury claim.
+Public liability can cover the cost to replace the laptop and the fees associated with the cost of the injury claim.

 Projector breaks before a meeting